ScottKirvan/UE_QuickLaunch/README.md

 UE_QuickLaunch v2.1 introduces the ability to use a template project rather than the default [Minimal uproject](https://gist.github.com/ScottKirvan/84d287bafed19a1e9f0b8764ba21ceb8).
 This gives you the ability to fully customize the type of project created by QuickLaunch.

 To use the template feature, create a `ue_quicklaunch_template` folder in the UE_QuickLaunch installation directory.
-You can put anything you want into the template folder adn its contents will be used as a template to create your new project.
+You can put anything you want into the template folder and its contents will be used to create your new project.

 To created a template uproject file, add an unreal `uproject` file  to the root of the template folder and name it `ue_quicklaunch_template.uproject`.
 This file will be copied in and renamed to match your project's name.
 When you launch a new project with your template, the contents of the uproject file will determine which version of Unreal Engine is launched (and which plugins are enabled).
-If you edit the uproject file and delete the line that specifies the Unreal version, rather than launching a specific version of unreal, you'll be presented with the **Select Unreal Engine Version** dialog.
+If you edit the uproject file and delete the line that specifies the Unreal version, rather than launching a specific version of Unreal, you'll be presented with the **Select Unreal Engine Version** dialog.

 > **Warning**
+> **Supporting Multiple Unreal Versions:**
+>
 > When creating or using a template project, the contents have to be compatible with the version of Unreal you're launching.
 For example, you may be able to create a template level in UE 4.27 and successfully launch it in UE 5.3, but trying to load a UE 5.3 asset into 4.27 will probably not work.
 >
-> Unlike asset files, loading config files and uproject files in different versions may produce some unexpected results, but seems relatively safe.
+> Unlike asset files, loading config files and uproject files in different versions seems relatively benign.
+Expect and watch out for unusual behaviors.
+In my experience I've not seen any problems, but be aware that what a setting does in one version of Unreal may provide a different behavior in another.
+To be safe, generate your template project in the oldest version of Unreal that you tend to work in.

 ## Building from source